itsReemJ/Maze-Pathfinding-AI/README.md

 "An AI project implementing BFS, DFS, Greedy Best-First Search, and A* algorithms to find paths in a maze using Python and OpenCV.

 ## Maze Pathfinding AI
 This project demonstrates pathfinding algorithms for navigating a maze.
-It was developed as a **group project** by four senior students.
+It was developed as a **group project** by four AI students.
 The AI finds optimal paths using several search algorithms and visualizes them on a maze image.

 ## Features
 - Breadth-First Search (BFS)